 What Is a Journalist?

 The fundamental flaw in journalist Renee Loth’s Boston Globe op-ed, “Julian Assange may be a hero to some, but he’s no journalist,” is its failure to define what precisely constitutes a journalist.
-Does egregious bias define journalist?
+Does egregious bias define journalist today?

 Loth argues, “Full stop, please.
 Assange is many things: swashbuckling egotist, gleeful disrupter of the status quo, unwanted guest of the Ecuadorean government holed up in its London embassy.
 But a hard-working journalist he is not.”

 Does Loth believe that disrupting the corrupt “status quo” is a bad thing—is something “hard-working” journalists do not do/are not supposed to do?
 Well, it seems so.
-Ideology can blind journalists like her to the point where they cannot see their faults, even when egregious.
+Ideology can blind journalists like Loth to the point where they cannot see their faults, even when egregious.
 A journalist like her ought to avoid using highly-subjective terms like “egotist.”
 Journalists should stick to facts, reason, objectivity, and equality of treatment (e.g., for blacks and whites/for Democrats and Republicans).
 Far too many do not do that!
 Career inevitably trumps truth… for journalists and all other careerists.

 Loth argues, “Quite apart from the question of whether the United States should prosecute Assange for publishing classified government documents — and I think it would set a dangerous precedent at a time when press freedoms are under attack by the president himself — we need to draw some distinctions between his methods and those of mainstream reporters.”

-Well, what about Hillary’s egregious, unpunished lying about the way how she handled classified government documents and the highly dubious nature of her foundation?
+Well, what about Hillary Clinton’s egregious, unpunished lying about the way how she handled classified government documents?
 Equality under the law?
 Equality in the eyes of so-called journalists?
-Moreover, perhaps Trump is justified in attacking the highly-biased journalists who constantly attack him.
+Isn’t Trump justified in attacking the highly-biased journalists who constantly attack him?

 Loth argues, “WikiLeaks receives and distributes raw data, some of it damaging personal information of no legitimate public interest, and then sits back and enjoys the fallout.”
 And yet who defines what constitutes “no legitimate public interest”?
 The Democrat Party?
 Journalist shills for the Democrat Party?
 The concept of “public interest” is highly nebulous and can be highly partisan indeed.
-Loth ought to know that!
-And if she does then why does she not mention it?
+Loth ought to be aware of that!
+And if she is then why does she not mention it?

 Loth argues, “Assange doesn’t generally do the tedious work of cross-checking documents, interviewing sources, seeking official responses, and providing expert analysis.
 That isn’t the WikiLeaks model.”
 Well, apparently, it isn’t the Boston Globe model either.
 Cite Assistant Editor Renee Graham’s highly racist rant against the white teenagers of Covington Catholic High School (see https://wwwtheamericandissidentorg.blogspot.com/2019/01/renee-graham.html).
 Did Graham bother to do any research at all?
 In fact, it seems she purposefully ignored the research done by others and stands by her highly faulty account even today.
 No apology at all was ever issued!